NOTES: Thank you, everyone, who left reviews or favorited other stories in this series. I'm so happy y'all are enjoying these stories. :)

 He ducked his head for a moment, then put his hands back up and went through the series of drills Teyla had been patiently teaching him over the last few months.
 Teyla made him repeat the sequence of punches and counterpunches several times before she called an end to the lesson.

 "You are doing much better, Doctor McKay," she told him as he rubbed a towel over his sweaty face.

-He didn't really believe her but smiled gamely as they headed for the door.
+Rodney didn't believe her but smiled gamely as they headed for the door.

 "Day after tomorrow," Rodney replied resignedly as he headed back to his quarters to shower again.

-"So, we're agreed then?"
-Rodney asked the group of scientists grouped at the table in front of him three hours later.
 "We'll take the system down piece by piece and reroute the power through here and here."
-Rodney pointed to the graphic on the screen behind him.
+Rodney pointed to the graphic on the screen behind him as he wrapped up the meeting three hours later.
 "That should increase the efficiency by at least twenty percent."